Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Learning Robust Locomotion Controllers

-We use PyBullet~\cite{pybullet} as the physics engine for training and simulation purposes, and the LASER quadruped model introduced in Sec.~\ref{sec:RobotModel}.
-Similar to the previously discussed studies in Sec.~\ref{sec:introduction} on learning robust controllers with deep reinforcement learning, we make use of dynamics randomization toward avoiding the exploitation of simulator dynamics, and to ease the sim-to-sim transfer.
+Similarly to the previously discussed studies in Section~\ref{sec:introduction} on learning robust controllers with deep reinforcement learning, we make use of dynamics randomization toward avoiding the exploitation of simulator dynamics, and to ease the sim-to-real transfer.
 Our dynamics randomization choices are summarized in Table~\ref{table:dyn_rand}, and we discuss them below.

 At the start of each environment reset, the mass of each body part (base, hips, thighs, calves, feet) is individually perturbed randomly by up to 20\% of its nominal value, and the inertia is set accordingly.
 The coefficient of friction of the ground (and any random objects added to the simulation) is also randomly chosen in [0.5, 1].